jeffpc/nx01/docs/fs-protocol.md

 CREATE (0x0004)
 ===============

-Given a directory (oid and vector clock), a path component (string), and mode (both type and access bits) create the new path component returning the oid of the newly created file.
+Given a directory open file handle, a path component (string), and mode (both type and access bits) create the new path component returning the oid of the newly created file.
 Creating an already existing path component fails with `EEXIST`.

-The directory's vector clock handling is identical to that of the STAT RPC.

 Inputs
 ------
-* directory/parent oid
-* directory/parent vector clock
+* directory open file handle
 * path component name
 * mode (see `NATTR_*`)